For further information see Fitzroy-Derby water planning.

 Is the plan final?

 Show moreNo.
-The plan is a consultation draft and is open for public consultation for three months.
+The plan is a consultation draft.
+Public consultation was open for three months and closed on 30 June 2026.

-The final plan may change based on feedback received during consultation.
+The final plan may change based on the feedback we received during consultation.

 How can I have my say?